-- 2. In the Timeline or Xsheet view, click in the first cell of the drawing layer.
+- 1. Do one of the following: - In the Tools toolbar, select the 🥒 Brush tool or press Alt + B. - 2.
+In the Timeline or Xsheet view, click in the first cell of the drawing layer.

 3. To select a colour, click on the colour you wish to use in the Colour view.
-For more information on how to create and edit colours, see How to create or edit colour swatches on page 36.
+For more information on how to create and edit colours, see How to create or edit colour swatches on page 42.